MWSammons/ZKDRDistance/README.txt

 ZKDR Distance equation implemented in Python
     - Author: Mawson William Sammons (mawson.sammons@postgrad.curtin.edu.au)
-    - Please cite as : Sammons et al., 2021 (in preparation)
+    - Please cite corresponding article : https://doi.org/10.1093/mnras/stac3013

 This function set provides a Python implementation of the ZKDR distance equation for both the model derived by Kayser 1997 in "General and Practical Method for Calculating Cosmological